Travelling to Thailand with a baby

 Of course, it depends on your baby and where you stay.
 A calm beach might work perfectly for some.

-But for us, having a pool at every stop was a huge win.
-Adrian loved splashing in the water, and it was such a lovely part of our days.
+But for us, having a pool at (almost) every stop was a huge win.
+Both our children loved splashing in the water, and it was such a fun part of our days.

 8. Baby carrier or wrap

-We (and our son) absolutely love our baby carrier, and it’s brilliant for travelling.
+We (and our children) absolutely love our baby carrier, and it’s brilliant for travelling.

 Your hands are free, your baby sits snug and secure against your chest, and they can fall asleep whenever they like.